sam-astro/Astro8-Computer/README.md

 5. In the file view that just appeared, locate your compiled program file directly next to the `Astro8-Emulator` executable, and click `Open`
 6. Press play, and it should run.

+## Programming in Armstrong:
+> The complete list of armstrong commands are at the bottom of this page.
+1. Create a file, name it `main.armstrong`.
+It can also end with `.arm`.
+2. The first line inside this file ***must*** be `#AS`.
+This is how the compiler knows what to do.
+3. I recommend using VSCode, because I developed a syntax highlighting [extension here](https://marketplace.visualstudio.com/items?itemName=sam-astro.armstrong).
+4. Try out some of the example code in the `example_armstrong_programs` folder in this repo.

 ## Technical details:

 ### Instruction set: